 Infradyne version 4, Camfield coils version 2

 There was an Infradyne construction article in the November, 1926, Radio magazine, but it was essentially just a reprint of the construction article in E. M. Sargent’s Official Infra+Dyne Manual of October, 1, 1926.
 The article did give credit to a Mr. L. C. Rayment for his part in designing the Infradyne during the previous two years.
 The new model was called the Sargent-Rayment Infradyne.
-The IF frequency of this printing, as well as all future printings, was the updated 3490 KC, or 86 meters value.
+The IF frequency specified in this printing, as well as in all future printings, was the updated 3490 KC, or 86 meters value.

 Radio magazine, November, 1926

 Infradyne version 3, Thorola coils version 2

 This article basically describes the first version Infradyne that was described in the August, 1926, Radio magazine.
 There is no new information about the infradyne in this article.
 The article is not even a construction article because there is no parts list.
-(The IF frequency was still printed at the outdated 3200 KC, or 95 meters value).
+(The IF frequency was specified at the outdated 3200 KC, or 95 meters value).

 Radio News magazine, October, 1926

 Infradyne version 1, Thorola coils version 1

 The above photos show the third version of the Infradyne, using Thorola coils, as copied from E. M. Sargent’s Official Infra+Dyne manual of October 1, 1926.
 The front panel measures 30” long by 7” high and the base panel measures 34” long by 10” deep, just like the first version of the Infradyne.
 The main difference on the base board between this version and the first version is the position of the first three tubes.
 The front panel is quite a bit like the first version also.
 A person would expect that this October version with Thorola coils should be earlier than the September version with Camfield coils.
 Besides the later publication date, there are several reasons that this version with Thorola coils is later.
 One reason is that this Infradyne includes the two small vernier capacitors on each side of the 3-gang tuning capacitor, the first Infradyne to do so.
 Most importantly though, the IF frequency of the Infradyne Amplifier was changed from 3200 KC to 3490 KC, or 86 meters.